-Glasgow School of Art was founded in 1845 as a Government School of Design.
+Glasgow School of Art was founded in 1845 as a Government School of Design, and is one of the few remaining independent art schools in the UK.
 It is internationally recognised as one of Britain’s foremost higher education institutions for creative education and research in fine art, design and architecture.

-You could spend part of your undergraduate course abroad through GSA’s exchange programme with 80 participating partner institutions.
+You could spend part of your undergraduate course abroad through the university’s exchange programme with participating partner institutions.